Fisher Transform

 A mathematical transform that sharpens price turns into clear, decisive peaks.

-In simple words
+Fisher Transform in simple words

 The Fisher Transform is based on a statistical insight: price data is not normally distributed, but many trading tools assume it is.
 John Ehlers applied a mathematical transform that reshapes price into something closer to a normal (bell-curve) distribution.
 The practical effect is dramatic — gentle, rounded price turns become sharp, spiky peaks and troughs in the indicator, making reversals stand out clearly.
 It oscillates around zero, usually with a signal line, and its sharp extremes are used to spot potential turning points earlier and more decisively than smoother oscillators.